Your Guide to Starting or Buying a Pest Control Business for Sale:

 Some of the essential equipment for a pest control business include:

 Pesticides and other chemicals - Pesticides are the most common method of controlling pests.
-A pest control business will need to have a variety of pesticides and other chemicals on hand to address different pest infestations.
+An exterminating business will need to have a variety of pesticides and other chemicals on hand to address different pest infestations.
 It's important to follow all safety guidelines and regulations when handling and applying pesticides.

 Protective gear - Pest control technicians must wear appropriate protective gear, such as gloves, safety glasses, respirators, and coveralls, to avoid exposure to chemicals and prevent bites or stings from insects and animals.